globalbrain/sefirot/docs/components/table.md

   labelMode?: ColorModes

-  // Callback function when the button is clicked. onClick(value: any, record: any): void
+  // Callback function when the button is clicked. onClick(record: any): void

+  // Whether to show the button for the record. show?(record: any): boolean
 }

 type ColorModes =